Church Gresley: Economic and social history

 In about 1800 the Mason pottery was founded at Church Gresley.
 It was renamed Mason Cash in 1901.
 Mason Cash became a well-known English pottery, producing many kinds of ceramic mixing and baking ware.
 TG (Thomas Goodwin) Green & Co Ltd was founded in 1864 and went on to produce the world-famous Cornishware.
 Both companies became part of The Tabletop Group in 2004.
 TG Green went into administration in 2007.

 From 1882 the local football club was Gresley Rovers, which competed in the Northern Premier League First Division and played at The Moat Ground, one of Church Gresley's landmarks.
 The club was relegated in 2009 to the East Midlands Counties League and is now named Gresley FC.
 Its training pitch is the main football pitch of Church Gresley's Maurice Lea Memorial Park, which is named after Maurice Lea, who died in France, the age of 19, during World War I. The most notable homegrown talent was goalkeeper Ted Clamp who played for the team before moving to teams such as Buxton, Bolton and Derby County.
 There are also football pitches near the Swadlincote Ski Centre.

 Church Gresley was one of only a handful of villages in South Derbyshire that had a Round House or village lock-up.
 Used for the temporary detention of people, they were often used for the confinement of drunks who were usually released the next day or to hold people being brought before the local magistrate.

 Opposite the park is Gresley Common, the venue for annual bonfire nights until 2003 and the local Scouts.
 There are many newly planted woods nearby as part of the National Forest.
 Early in the 2010s the extensive Highgrove housing development effectively created an entirely new district contiguously north of the village.

 Transport

-Midland Classic bus company route 21 serves Church Gresley.
+Diamond East Midlands bus route 21 serves Church Gresley.

 Church Gresley is on National Cycle Route 63.
 The Sustrans National Cycle Network route passes through Maurice Lea Park and leaves the village via Thorpe Downs Road.
 Route 63 uses the off-road and family-friendly Conkers Circuit to link Church Gresley with the heart of the National Forest then continues off-road to Measham on the track of the disused Ashby and Nuneaton Joint Railway and parts of the Ashby Woulds Heritage Trail.
 An alternative branch of route 63 circles the lake at nearby Albert Village.